Search for Lorentz Invariance Violation with spectral lags of GRB 190114C using profile likelihood: Introduction

 \section{Introduction}

 The spectral lags of gamma-ray bursts (GRB) have proved to be a powerful probe of Lorentz invariance violation (LIV)~\citep{Desairev,WuGRBreview,WeiWu2}.
 The spectral lag is defined as the time difference between the arrival of high- and low-energy photons.
-Until recently, all searches for LIV using GRB spectral lags had been done using Bayesian analysis.
+Until recently, all searches for LIV using GRB spectral lags \rthis{over a multi-band energy range have used Bayesian analysis to marginalize over the astrophysically induced spectral lags}.
 A frequentist search for LIV using the spectral lag data for GRB 160625B was first carried out in ~\cite{Ganguly24}, where the astrophysical nuisance parameters were dealt with using profile likelihood, instead of marginalization as is done in Bayesian analysis.
-This was followed by another frequentist-based search for LIV with the spectral lags of 56 GRBs in the cosmological rest frame~\citep{Vyaas25}.
+This was followed by another frequentist-based search for LIV with the spectral lags of 56 GRBs in the cosmological rest frame~\citep{Vyaas25}. \rthis{We note however that multiple searches for LIV using GRB spectral lags with single photons have been done using frequentist analysis~\cite{Martinez08,Vaso13,MAGIC}.}

-In this work, we carry out yet another test of LIV with frequentist analysis using the spectral lag data for GRB 190114C, which hitherto has been analyzed using Bayesian inference in multiple works~\citep{Du20,Agrawal_2021}.
+In this work, we carry out yet another test of \rthis{sub-luminal} LIV with frequentist analysis using the spectral lag data for GRB 190114C, which hitherto has been analyzed using Bayesian inference~\citep{Du20}.
 This manuscript is structured as follows.
 The analysis methodology is described in Sect.~\ref{sec:analysis}.
 Our results are discussed in Sect.~\ref{sec:results} and we conclude in Sect.~\ref{sec:conclusions}.